 Create a custom module

-Each Sitefinity CMS module has to inherit from
+Each Sitefinity CMS module must inherit from the

 Install method.
-In it, add the logic for the actions the module will perform when getting added to a Sitefinity CMS site.
-In this case, the module creates a backend page trough which it will be accessed and it adds ContentBlock widget to that page with some text.
+In it, add the logic for the actions the module performs when getting added to a Sitefinity CMS site.
+For example, registering some configuration, creating backend pages, adding widgets and so on.

 Install the module